 The advantage of DSL technology is that it can utilize the existing copper networks.
 Copper represents an installed infrastructure worth trillions and too expensive to just replace.
 Fiber is too expensive to use it to replace all the copper.

 FTTH DSL and G.fast, the copper works in many cases and does not need to be re3placed. xDSL markets will be strong for a long time to come as copper remains a transport line.

 Copper is everywhere in the telecommunications network.
 It is still the primary wireless backbone transport means, meaning it continues to be vital as new wireless systems continue to expand their markets.

 It predominates in the local loop, creating demand for systems that are able to support high speed signal transport over copper wire.

 Copper based broadband is and will remain for the foreseeable future, the dominant broadband access technology across the globe.
 Broadband service providers who rely on copper loops for broadband access have to improve broadband performance and extend its life.

-Despite its throughput limitations, considerable research and development is taking place to improve DSL performance.
+Despite its throughput limitations, considerable research and development are taking place to improve DSL performance.
 Cable boasts faster speed than DSL Internet.
-However, cable does not always deliver on the promise in everyday practical use.
-Usually cable technology supports 30 Mbps of bandwidth, whereas most forms of DSL cannot reach 10 Mbps.
+However, the cable does not always deliver on the promise in everyday practical use.
+Usually, cable technology supports 30 Mbps of bandwidth, whereas most forms of DSL cannot reach 10 Mbps.

 One type of DSL technology, VDSL, can match cable’s performance, also supporting 30 Mbps.
 However, Internet service providers generally do not offer VDSL, but rather the cheaper and slower ADSL or SDSL services.
 Cable modem services can slow down significantly if many people in the neighborhood access the Internet simultaneously.